 Other individuals may serve as a PI, but only on an exceptional basis.
-Approval may be granted by Todd Conley or Zoya Davis-Hamilton from the Office of Research Administration (ORA) upon the written recommendation of the appropriate Academic Departmental Chair and with the signed concurrence from the appropriate Dean.
-Please send your recommendation and justification, in letter format, to the Associate Director in ORA who will submit your proposal.
+Approval may be granted by Todd Conley, Director of Pre-Award Research Administration, or Zoya Davis-Hamilton, Associate Vice Provost for Research Administration and Development upon the written recommendation of the appropriate Academic Departmental Chair and with the signed concurrence from the appropriate Dean.
+Please send your recommendation and justification, in letter format, to the Associate Director in Central Pre-Award who will submit your proposal.
 That person will ensure the required information is forwarded for approval.
 If approval is granted, a funding proposal may be submitted.

 Exceptions to this policy will only be made on the basis of the particular facts involved and not as a routine basis.
 Approval may be for a specific proposal and if funded, for that project duration.
 Approval may also be given to submit to multiple sponsors.
 The request for an exception to policy should state the type of exception being requested and include a CV of the individual for whom PI eligibility is sought.
 The PI applicant must have the necessary experience and independence to compete for his/her own sponsored program and to administer the project should it be funded, as judged by the Academic Departmental Chair and Dean.
 Assurances must be given that necessary space or other resources or support will be provided for the length of the specific project and that, should the PI leave Tufts without transfer of the award to a new institution, the sponsoring department will either plan to terminate the project or replace the PI for completion of the University’s obligations to the sponsor.
 A plan should be developed for administering the sponsored project and should, at a minimum, include the identification of a specific individual with appropriate qualifications who will assume the responsibilities of PI to bring the project to a close.